springzfx/cgproxy/readme.md

   sudo systemctl status cgproxy.service
   ```

-- Then prefix with cgproxy with you command, just like proxychains
+- Then prefix with cgproxy with your command, just like proxychains

   ```
   cgproxy <CMD>